JOJ0/discodos/README.md

 To restore it on another computer, execute:

 `discosync --restore` or in short `discosync -r`

-The sync feature works with timestamps in the background.
-It will never backup a file that has been already backuped up.
-Even if the file has been shared to another computer, it will only be overwritten if its contents has been changed.
-This is to reduce the amount of (useless) backup files in your dropbox account.

-Certainly you can also access these files via the Dropbox webinterface - Click the "discodos" app on the home screen - you will find a subfolder "discodos" containing all your backed up DiscoBASE files.
-The format of files always is "database_name_YYYY-MM-DD_HHMM.db"

 _**Note: Certainly you can use this feature to backup and restore your DiscoBASE on one computer only.
 The commands are the same**_